-SAMHSA recognizes that evidence-based practices (EBPs) may not have been developed for all populations and/or service settings.
+SAMHSA recognizes that EBPs have not been developed for all populations and/or service settings.
 For example, certain interventions for American Indians/Alaska Natives, rural or isolated communities, or recent immigrant communities may not have been formally evaluated and, therefore, have a limited or nonexistent evidence base.
-In addition, other interventions that have established promising practices for certain populations or in certain settings may not have been formally evaluated with other subpopulations or within other settings.
-Applicants proposing to serve a population with an intervention that has not been formally evaluated with that population are required to provide other forms of evidence that the practice(s) proposed is/are appropriate for the population(s) of focus.
-Evidence for these practices may include unpublished studies, preliminary evaluation results, clinical (or other professional association) guidelines, findings from focus groups with community members, etc. The application may describe personal experiences with either the population(s) of focus or in managing similar programs.
-Information in support of the proposed practice needs to be sufficient to demonstrate the appropriateness of the practice to the individuals reviewing the application.
+In addition, other interventions that have an established evidence base for certain populations or in certain settings may not have been formally evaluated with other subpopulations or within other settings.
+Applicants proposing to serve a population with an intervention that has not been formally evaluated with that population are required to provide other forms of evidence that the practice(s) they propose is appropriate for the population(s) of focus.
+Evidence for these practices may include unpublished studies, preliminary evaluation results, clinical (or other professional association) guidelines, findings from focus groups with community members, etc. Applicants may describe the experience either with the population(s) of focus or in managing similar programs.
+Information in support of the proposed practice needs to be sufficient to demonstrate the appropriateness of the practice to the individuals reviewing your application.